dannyedel/personal-firewall/DICTIONARY.md

 List of all the possible names in a `facts` property tree (things you can inspect about a packet).

+packetid
+:	(integer) The Packet ID as given by the netfilter queue library.

+hwproto
+:	(integer) The Layer 2 protocol, if available.

 direction
 :	(string) Direction of the packet, either `input`, `output` or `forward`.
 	This should™ be equivalent to the iptables chain